 How to make and maintain a sourdough starter

 We get a lot of questions from Ooni lovers about working with sourdough – like how to make sourdough pizza or sourdough bread.
 It all starts with having your own sourdough culture – you can often ask a local bakery to have some of theirs, or you can also start one from scratch.
-Either way, if you’re keen to start working with all sorts of sourdough recipes, follow this A-Z guide on making and maintaining a sourdough starter!
+Either way, if you’re keen to start working with all sorts of sourdough recipes, follow this A-Z guide on how to make sourdough starter!

 What is sourdough?